geforcefan/ercanakyuerek.de/content/about/index.md

 In my free time, I enjoy indulging in my hobby of building roller coasters on my computer using NoLimits Roller Coaster.
 I experiment with splines, roll interpolations, roller coaster track generation, and have coded many libraries for a couple of games.
 Additionally, I have taken up playing darts as a substitution for soccer due to knee injuries.
 Playing the guitar is another passion of mine that I picked up after sustaining a knee injury from a soccer match when I was 18.
 As a hardcore metal fan, playing the guitar serves as an excellent stress reliever for me.

 I am happily married and have a 15-month-old child whom I am already introducing to the world of computers.
 My family is incredibly important to me, and they have always been supportive of my interests and pursuits.
-Currently, I am working on an open-source roller coaster simulator that I hope will be a valuable resource for the community.## Skills
+Currently, I am working on an open-source roller coaster simulator that I hope will be a valuable resource for the community.